corentinleroux/ML-Project-M2IKSEM/README.md

 Questions are ranked on a scale of 1-5 with 1 being the lowest and 5 being the highest.
 The last category states if the couple has divorced.

-- If one of us apologizes when our discussion deteriorates, the discussion ends.
+1. If one of us apologizes when our discussion deteriorates, the discussion ends.

-- I know we can ignore our differences, even if things get hard sometimes.When we need it, we can take our discussions with my spouse from the beginning and correct it.
+2. I know we can ignore our differences, even if things get hard sometimes.

+3. When we need it, we can take our discussions with my spouse from the beginning and correct it.
 4. When I discuss with my spouse, to contact him will eventually work.
 5. The time I spent with my wife is special for us.
 6. We don't have time at home as partners.